lrahbek/cds-lang-assignments/assignment-4/README.md

 The ```plot_emotions.py``` script does the following:

 - Takes argument *neutral* (-n), either rm_neut (remove neutral) or w_neut (with neutral), to dictate whether the plots should include the 'neutral' label.
-The neutral label was found to be much more prominent than the other labels, making it difficult to viually inspect the other labels in the plot, why this option was included.
+The neutral label was found to be much more prominent than the other labels, making it difficult to visually inspect the other labels in the plot, why this option was included.

 - Loads in the data saved by ```classify_emotions.py```.